Loading GML data into a GIS

 Geography Markup Language (GML) is an XML dialect, which can be used to model geographic features.
 It was designed by the Open Geospatial Consortium (OGC) as a means for people to share information regardless of the particular applications or technology that they use.
 In the first instance, GML was used to overcome the differences between different geographic information system (GIS) applications by providing a neutral file format as an alternative to proprietary formats.

 The data can be loaded into several GIS.
-This section describes how to translate the GML and load it into some commonly used GIS.
+This page describes how to translate the GML and load it into some commonly used GIS.
 For more information about other GIS that OS MasterMap Water Network Layer is compatible with, please speak to your Relationship Manager.

 The common software covered in this section are as follows: